DataBiosphere/cgp-deployment/README.md

 1. The elasticsearch instance domain can be one that is prexisting if used only for development.

-1. Provide the a Google Client ID and Client Secret you got from the OAuth2 app.
+1. Provide the Google Client ID and Client Secret you got from the OAuth2 app.
 Instructions to set this up can be found on the [Boardwalk deployment page](boardwalk/README.md#deployment).That will enable user to log in with a Google account
    (username + pwd) to work with access-controlled data if needed.